 Before most sales, mom would take us kids down to the store late at night and let us do some private shopping.
 As an assistant manager, she had both a store key and a nice discount that applied even to items marked down for the sale.
 My favorite part was “how” we shopped.
 I, of course, was left downstairs in the men’s and boy’s department to find my own shirts and pants (dad never joined this nocturnal party because mom knew his preferences and sizes) while she and my sisters would head up to the 3rd floor into the women and girls department.
 So we had the whole store to ourselves which meant we didn’t bother with the changing rooms.
 We tried everything on – right there in the aisle – which I thought was really funny.

 I always got my shopping done fast, because, well, I’m a guy and this kind of thing just doesn’t take long.
 But my mom and sisters would go at it for hours.
-So, when I was done, I had my choice of wandering the store looking for amusement or going up to the 3rd floor and be guaranteed amusement.
+So, when I was done, I had my choice of wandering the store looking for amusement, riding their cool elevator up and down or going up to the 3rd floor and be guaranteed amusement.

 I came to really enjoy watching and taunting my sisters and mom burn through the hours talking about what looked good or not and trying things on right there in the aisles.
 Wisely, mom always made sure we left the place spotless.

-It was up there in the aisles of the 3rd floor that I learned that you could make smart remarks about most things that girls wear, but to stay fully out of any discussion about their underwear – where common sense rarely applies.
-Once I brought my middle sibling to tears about some frilly bra she wanted, that (hello) no one outside our family would ever see and (hello again) she was too young to need (if you know what I mean) and in turn received a hugely disproportionate dose of parental scorn.
-For days later I learned again and again that I was simply not welcome to this topic.
+It was up there in the aisles of the 3rd floor that I learned that you could make smart remarks about most things that girls wear, but to steer clear of any discussion about their underwear.
+Once I brought my middle sibling to tears about some frilly bra she wanted, that (hello) no one outside our family would ever see and (hello again) she was too young to need (if you know what I mean) and in turn received a disproportionate dose of parental scorn.
+For days later I learned again and again that my comments here were unwelcome.
 Okay – I got it!
 Can we change the topic now?

 But I really need to tell you about the chaos my middle sister and I brought to mom one day.
-It was a summer morning, when I was about 6, making middle sibling, Linda, about 4, and baby Cheri safely stored in her box, and yes – really.
-I kept her mostly in a box and have the photos to prove it.
+It was a summer morning, when I was about six, making, Linda, about four (years before the whole bra incident) and baby Cheri safely stored in her box, and yes – really.
+I kept her mostly in a big box because with a toy or two, it was her happy (read quiet) place.
 Anyway, mom agreed to let Linda and I take a shower together.
-We normally were simply dropped into the bathtub together, but were starting to get too rowdy and making a huge mess with the “Silly Soap.”
+We normally were simply dropped into the bathtub together, but were getting too rowdy and making a huge mess with the “Silly Soap.”
 Remember that stuff?
 It was a wildly cool idea that combined the notion of soap with the texture of whipped cream in a can.
 Well – we loved it and got it everywhere.

 Tired of getting yelled at for doing the whole bathroom with Silly Soap, I thought it would be fun to show Linda what I had discovered about our little shower stall in the master bathroom.
 You’ve seen them before: small tiled room, about 1 square-yard of a floor with a glass door that (and this is important…) opened outwards.